AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 		go batchPerformQuery(pkv)
 	}
 	// Wait for queries to complete or fail.
-Close channels to stop above consumer. wg.Wait()
+Close channels to stop above consumer.
+	// There are other ways to achieve this! wg.Wait()
 	close(itemsCh)
 	close(errorsCh)